Aspartem41/Aspartem41/README.md

 Welcome to my GitHub profile!
 I'm passionate about technology, coding, and learning new things every day.

 ### 👀 I’m interested in
-- Power Electronics, Energy Modeling, and Renewable Energy Integration
+- Power Electronics, Power Systems, Energy Modeling, and Renewable Energy Integration
 - Open-source projects and collaborative learning

 ### 🌱 I’m currently learning
 - Git, GitHub, and version control best practices
 - Simulation tools like OEMOF and RAMP
 - Advanced Python for energy modeling and automation
-- Softwares like Homer PRO, EPLAN/Etap and few more
+- Software like Homer PRO, EPLAN/Etap, and a few more

 ### 💞️ I’m looking to collaborate on
 - Open-source projects related to renewable energy and power systems